Many Rivers to Cross

 "Many Rivers to Cross" is a song written and recorded in 1969 by Jimmy Cliff.
-It has since been recorded by many musicians, most successfully by UB40, Cher and Annie Lennox.
+It has since been recorded by many musicians, most successfully by UB40, Cher, Harry Nilsson, Annie Lennox, Joe Cocker and Toni Childs.

 Background

-Cliff was aged 25 when he wrote and recorded the song in 1969.
-He has said he wrote the song due to the trouble he was having making it as a musical artist after moving to the United Kingdom.
-He commented, "When I came to the UK, I was still in my teens.
-I came full of vigor: I'm going to make it, I’m going to be up there with the Beatles and the Stones.
-And it wasn’t really going like that, I was touring clubs, not breaking through.
+Cliff was 25 when he wrote and recorded the song in 1969.
+He has said he wrote it due to the trouble he was having making it as a musical artist after moving to the United Kingdom.
+"When I came to the UK, I was still in my teens.
+I came full of vigor: I'm going to make it, I'm going to be up there with the Beatles and the Stones," he told The Daily Telegraph.
+"And it wasn't really going like that.
+I was touring clubs, not breaking through.
 I was struggling, with work, life, my identity, I couldn't find my place; frustration fueled the song."

 Regarding the line, "Wandering I am lost, as I travel along the White Cliffs of Dover," Cliff stated, "...that came from the number of times I crossed the channel to the continent.
 Most of the time it was France but sometimes it was Germany.
 It was a very frustrating time.
 I came to England with very big hopes and I saw my hopes fading.
 And that song came out of that experience."